mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 FIXED RECENTLY:
 P1: Allow "=" as well as "+" so don't have to hold shift down for shortcuts
 P1: Add "&" for Windows shortcuts to Menu and subMenu items
+P1: Removed a Mac-specific #pragma that was no longer needed.

+P1: Allow Pitch, Volume, Mix to be changed, even without a song loaded yet [Don Beck suggestion]
+P1: Allow LEFT/RIGHT arrows when a song is loaded, not just when playing
+P1: Don't allow RIGHT ARROW to go off the end on the right hand side
+P1: remove mainToolbar that's not needed (Windows only) - Note: could not delete it in QtDesigner

 ===========================
 BUGS (high priority):